Our Impact: Porter Stories

 Photo of Emmy with her family (woman and child)

 Like most women, Emmy was determined to do everything she could to give her children a chance in life that she never had.
 Mountain climbing was the only work she had come across which helped her meet these needs.
-“In 2017 I became affiliated with KPAP.
+“In 2017 I became affiliated with KRTO.
 I have since been able to rely on timely salary payments and receive a porter’s fair share of tips.
 Meals, bag weight, sleeping and climbing gear arrangements are managed satisfactorily.”
 With her limited education, engaging in porter work in an environment of fairness has become a viable job option.

 -Emmy, porter